Concordium/concordium-net-sdk/README.md

 ## Migration

-This deprecates earlier versions of the Concordium .NET SDK that used version 1 of the Concordium Node GRPC API.
+This deprecates earlier versions of the Concordium .NET SDK that used version 1 of the Concordium Node gRPC API.
 In terms of semantics and the information carried in messages, the APIs are quite similar, so APIs of the older SDK versions have corresponding raw methods in this version.
 Note that in some cases endpoints in the version 1 API are "split" into several endpoints in the version 2 API to increase the granularity.

 Another major difference between this and the previous version of the SDK is that this version of the SDK currently does not support deploying contract modules with schemas.